Citizen involvement is critical to the delivery of the Riparian Areas Protection Regulation and supports the ministry in protecting fish habitat.

 What to do when you have a question

-Application of the RAR is through a professional reliance model involving Qualified Environmental Professionals (QEPs) working in partnership with local governments and FLNRO (for more detail, see RAR Model).
+Application of the RAPR is through a professional reliance model involving Qualified Environmental Professionals (QEPs) working in partnership with local governments and FLNRO (for more detail, see RAR Model).
 As RAR application involves a number of partners working independently but in concert, questions are best raised directly with the appropriate organization for the quickest response.
 As it is the Local Government’s role to approve development where they have jurisdiction, questions about specific development projects are best addressed to them.
-If you are planning a development and have questions on what is required to meet RAR requirements, you should also contact your Local Government’s planning or environmental departments.
-For questions about how the intent and purpose of the RAR, please contact the ministry.
+If you are planning a development and have questions on what is required to meet RAPR requirements, you should also contact your Local Government’s planning or environmental departments.
+For questions about how the intent and purpose of the RAPR, please contact the ministry.

 Information on lodging a complaint